COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 The main puzzle theme for this area was intended to be block puzzles.
 Block puzzles come in two main forms:

-*Sliding block puzzles* involve pushing blocks which slide in the direction the player pushes them in, until it hits a wall or another block, and then stops.
+*Sliding block puzzles* involve pushing blocks which slide in the direction the player pushes them in, until they hit a wall or another block, and then stops.
 For example, in the sliding block puzzle in Fear and Hunger, the player must push the block labelled 1 to the tile labelled 2.
-To do this the player would stand on the left of block 1, push it to the right, then standing below the block and push it upwards.
+To do this, the player would stand on the left of block 1, push it to the right, then stand below the block and push it upwards.
 Afterwards, the player must stand to the right of the block and push it left, following the blue line annotation.

 #figure(
   image("Images/fearhungerpuzzle.png", width: 70%),
   caption: [Image of the first block sliding puzzle in Fear and Hunger, with its solution annotated.]
 )

 *Pushing block puzzles* are distinct from sliding block puzzles, as these blocks only move 1 tile at a time.
 The goal in the puzzle shown below is to get the player character to the other side of the boulders blocking the path.
 This is done by pushing boulders in the order shown by the numbers in the image.
 What makes this puzzle not possible in *sliding block style* is moving number 4 in the image, as the boulder only moves 1 tile over.
-It allows for the player to exit when the boulders are pushed correctly as if the boulder slid another tile along, the exit would be blocked.
+It allows for the player to exit when the boulders are pushed correctly, as if the boulder slid another tile along, the exit would be blocked.

 #figure(
   image("Images/pokemonblock.png", width: 70%),